Rejection sucks. Period.

 “I would go to sleep at night feeling that I’d never be published.
 But I’d wake up in the morning convinced I would be.
 Each time I sent a story or book off to a publisher, I would sit down and begin something new.
 I was learning more with each effort.
 I was determined.
 Determination and hard work are as important as talent.” ~ Judy Blume

 Don’t give up.
 It will happen.
-It did for me–3 book deals in the span of 3 weeks nearly a year ago.
+It did for me–3 book deals in the span of 3 weeks in 2012.
 It’s all about timing, perseverance, faith, and a little bit of luck.
 Control the things that you can control, and keep going.